Skip to main content

 The file is always called config.toml on every platform.

-Any changes made to the config file while the Core service is running require the service to be restarted before changes will take effect.
+Any changes made to the config file while the Core service is running require the service to be restarted before changes will take effect, or the -reload CLI command to be run.

 Options